-V. Concluding Remarks
+VI.
+Concluding Remarks

-This is the second of a series of papers that are being written as part of a larger project to estimate a small quarterly Global Projection Model (GPM).
+This is the third of a series of papers that are being written as part of a larger project to estimate a small quarterly Global Projection Model (GPM).
 The GPM project is designed to improve the toolkit to which economists have access for studying both own-country and cross-country macro linkages and financial-real linkages.
 In this paper, we developed a small quarterly projection model of three economies (United States, euro area, and Japan) in which the key variables were output gaps, unemployment gaps, inflation rates, short-term interest rates, and exchange rates.
-We also introduced a financial variable (in the form of a US bank lending tightening variable) into the model to allow for financial-real linkages.
+We also introduced a financial variable (in the form of a US bank lending tightening variable) into the model to allow for financial-real linkages and a block of equations for the oil price sector.
 The model was estimated with Bayesian techniques, which provide a very efficient way of imposing restrictions to produce both plausible dynamics and sensible forecasting properties.
 An important advantage of these techniques is that they allow researchers to estimate models with flexible stochastic processes, which can provide timely and more efficient model-consistent measures of potential output and other latent variables in the system.
 After presenting the posterior estimates, impulse response functions, and RMSEs for intra-sample forecasts, we showed how the model can be used to construct efficient baseline out-of-sample forecasts that incorporate judgment imposed on the near-term outlook.

-The next phases of the project will be to expand the model to include financial variables in other countries and to build a global version of the model (with several countries and a residual economy) and use it to assess whether spillovers across countries are generated more through financial linkages than through conventional trade linkages.
+The next phases of the project will be to develop a more sophisticated model of the oil market, to expand the model to include financial variables in other countries, and to build a global version of the model (with several countries and a residual economy) and use it to assess whether spillovers across countries are generated more through financial linkages than through conventional trade linkages.
 It can also be used to compare forecasting results with those of competitor models of the global economy.